rafal-szczepanik/rick-and-morty/README.md

 Project created for the recruitment purposes of the daftCode company

+Want to see what it looks like?
+Try this link: [https://rick-morty-characters-list.netlify.app/](https://rick-morty-characters-list.netlify.app/)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).